Indigeneity Curriculum

 Honoring Women

-Dr. Cutcha Risling Baldy shares her story about how the Hoopa Valley Tribe revilitalized women’s coming-of-age ceremonies.
+Dr. Cutcha Risling Baldy shares her story about how the Hoopa Valley Tribe revitalized women’s coming-of-age ceremonies.
 Through the flower ceremony in particular, young women are honored at a time when the broader American society sends them messages that they are “lesser than” males.
 Dr. Risling Baldy explains how this tradition prevents teen suicide, educates young women about domestic abuse, and addresses patriarchy.

 Borderlands